Admission by Reciprocity

 Request the following to be sent directly to the Alaska Bar Association:

-3. Discipline history from each State Bar to which you are admitted
+4. Discipline history from each State Bar to which you are admitted; must have been issued within the previous three months.

-4. At least three affidavits from employers, clients, associates or other attorneys or judges, which will establish that the applicant has engaged in the active practice of law for five of the seven years immediately preceding the date of application for admission to the Alaska Bar (see the definition of “active practice” in Alaska Bar Rule 2, Section 2(c).
-The affidavits must be notarized.
+5. At least three affidavits from employers, clients, associates or other attorneys or judges, which will establish that the applicant has engaged in the active practice of law for five of the seven years immediately preceding the date of application for admission to the Alaska Bar (see the definition of “active practice” in Alaska Bar Rule 2, Section 2(c)) The affidavits must be notarized.

-Note: The affidavits are distinct from, and are in addition to, the employment and personal references in the application.
+Note: The affidavits are a distinct form, and are in addition to, the employment and personal references in the application.

 Withdrawals and Refunds: An administrative fee of $175 will be withheld if the application is denied on the basis of character, or if the applicant withdraws the application after the character investigation is commenced.